TatevKaren/BabyGPT-Build_GPT_From_Scratch/README.md

 # Baby GPT - Simple Language Modeling Project

-## Detailed Steps in Model Architecture Building (Decorder Only) GPT
+## Detailed Steps in Model Architecture Building GPT
 Baby GPT is an exploratory project designed to incrementally build a GPT-like language model.
 The project begins with a simple Bigram Model and gradually incorporates advanced concepts from the Transformer model architecture.

 ![Transformer Model Architecture](./GPT%20Series/Images/AttentionIsAllYouNeed.png)